AtanasovAtanas/pb-interactive-csharp/EN/02-Conditional-Statements/09-Homework.md

 Write a program to check if a triangle is valid by its sizes:

   * Read 3 integers: the **sides of a triangle**
-  * Checks if each side is lesser than the sum of the other 2
+  * Checks if each side is less than the sum of the others 2
     * Prints **"Valid Triangle"** if the above condition is met
     * Prints **"Invalid Triangle"** otherwise [/task-description]